Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Opportunity cost of other content you could create instead

-For social media optimization, sometimes the highest-reach trends aren't the best investment.
-A smaller, more targeted trend that deeply resonates with your core audience might deliver better business results than a massive trend with superficial engagement.
+Sometimes the highest-reach trends aren't the best investment.
+A smaller, more targeted trend that deeply resonates with your core audience can deliver better business results than a massive trend with only superficial engagement.

 💡

 Insider tip: Use historical trend performance data to inform these projections.
 If similar trends have consistently delivered strong results for your brand, that's confidence to move forward.
-If your past trend participation has been underwhelming, you might need a different approach.
+If past trend participation has underwhelmed, a different approach — or a pass on this trend — might be the smarter call.

 Trend analysis mistakes to avoid

-I’ve already touched on a few of these in passing, but let’s clearly outline common mistakes with trend analysis so you can avoid them.
+I've already touched on a few of these in passing, but let's outline the common mistakes clearly so you can avoid them.

 Chasing every trend without a strategy